lynnewu/openwrt-utils/README.md

 # openwrt-utils
 little things to make openwrt better/easier/faster/stronger

 `check-banip-ports.sh` - monitor log output of the banIP service.
 Does a reverse lookup of the source IP and get a usable definition of the destination port and print all this information on console.
-Designed for human consumption as a textual [blinkenlights](https://en.wikipedia.org/wiki/Blinkenlights))
+Designed for human consumption as a textual [blinkenlights](https://en.wikipedia.org/wiki/Blinkenlights)) so I could see who's attacking my firewall at any given time.